Skip to main content

 What Is an MBA in Cyber Security Management?

-Incidents of stolen identities, hacked emails and uses of ransomware have become common headlines.
-As organized hacking groups and even intelligence departments of nation-states increase their capacity to damage and manipulate computer systems around the world, private businesses and governments have increased countermeasures though cyber security programs.
-As these cyber threats rise, a looming shortage raises questions about private and public infrastructure preparedness for cyberattacks.
+Incidents of stolen identities, hacked emails and ransomware attacks now dominate the headlines.
+As organized hacking groups and even intelligence departments of nation-states increase their capacity to damage and manipulate computer systems globally, private businesses and governments must continuously improve countermeasures through cyber security programs.
+As cyber threats rise, a growing shortage of expert professionals raises questions about the preparedness of private and public infrastructure for cyberattacks.

-Clearly, there is a vast shortage of cyber security professionals to fill important roles, both domestically and abroad.
-This equates to extremely high demand for well-educated, qualified cyber security personnel.
+Clearly, there is a vast shortage of cyber security professionals to fill key roles, both domestically and abroad.
+Employers from every industry and sector, whether for-profit, nonprofit or governmental, need more well-educated, qualified cyber security personnel.

 Careers in Cyber Security

 The high demand for cyber security professionals equates to excellent job growth in the field.
-For instance, the U.S. Bureau of Labor Statistics predicts that job openings for information security analysts will grow by 33% between 2020 and 2030, which is over four times the average job growth rate of all occupations.
+The U.S. Bureau of Labor Statistics (BLS) projects that employment of information security analysts will grow 29% from 2024 to 2034, nearly seven times the average job growth rate across all occupations.
+The median annual wage for information security analysts reached $124,910 in May 2024, with salaries for top earners exceeding $186,420 per year.

 With advanced education, experience and drive, the cyber security professional’s end goal may be to become a chief information security officer (CISO).
 These executives oversee the entirety of an organization’s information security plan, policy, systems and strategy.
-IANS Research’s 2021 CISO Compensation Benchmark Study shows that CISOs made an average of $463,000 of total compensation in the year the study was conducted.
-The study also found the highest-earning CISOs at Fortune 500 multinationals making well into the seven-figure mark in total annual compensation.
+The 2025 CISO Compensation Benchmark Study found that overall CISO compensation typically falls between $250,000 and $700,000, with total compensation growing by 6.7% in 2025.
+The top 1% of earners, primarily those leading complex global programs at large enterprises, earn $3.2 million or more annually.

 Additional careers in the field include cyber security researcher, cyber security specialist, cyber security architect, cyber security engineer, penetration and vulnerability tester and VP of cyber security strategy.
-Beyond holding a Master of Business Administration in cyber security management or a related field, many of these positions require certifications, including the Certified Information Security Manager or Certified Information Systems Security Professional.
+Beyond holding an MBA in cyber security management or a related field, many of these positions require certifications, such as the Certified Information Security Manager (CISM) or Certified Information Systems Security Professional (CISSP).

 STU’s Online MBA in Cyber Security Management

-An MBA in Cyber Security Management from STU provides a comprehensive understanding of cyber security management while equipping students with the tools to protect an organization’s technology assets.
-The program incorporates current industry practices while giving a global perspective on cyber security.
+The online MBA in Cyber Security Management degree from STU prepares students with a comprehensive understanding of the field and equips them with the cutting-edge expertise and competencies to protect an organization’s technology assets against evolving threats.
+The program incorporates current industry practices while providing a global perspective on cyber security.
 Students can complete the online program in as few as 12 months.

-As the costs of data breaches increase year to year, companies will increasingly need qualified cyber security professionals with the skills to combat online security threats today and in the future.
+As the costs of data breaches increase year to year, companies will increasingly need qualified cyber security professionals with the skills to combat online security threats.
+The demand for that expertise will only grow as threats become more sophisticated and the cost of unpreparedness rises.

-Learn more about the STU online Master of Business Administration with a specialization in Cyber Security Management.
+Learn more about STU’s online MBA with a specialization in Cyber Security Management program.

 Related Articles